sveljko/cppbound/README.md

 One thing, though - we don't initialize the members of the array, because arrays can be very big and that might be detrimental to the performance.

+## Range bound lists

+Lists maintain a helper list, which is a stack of free elements.
+The next (and previous) "pointers" are actually indeces to said elements, and are kept in helper arrays of indeces.

+Like arrays, we have one more element than "asked for" and the "end()" iterator points to it.
+We use its index as the equivivalent of a `nullptr` from the usual "dynamically allocated lists".

+The interface of `std::list` is mostly there and behaves similarly, but those functions that use iterators should not be used unless you have to.
+Use the alternate/mimicked functions which accept the indeces, which are safe.
+For sanity checks, you can use `contains()` which will check whether the given index is in the list.
+It's slow (O(N)), but, provides a higher level of ensurance of correctness.

+If you take a look at the code, you will notice that there may be many problems in the code which cannot be addressed with our compile-time bound integers and arrays.
+The forward and backward links may become unsync, a list might get tangled into a circular list, rendering some loops into infinite loops, etc. None of that can be avoided with `cobi` tools in themself.
+But, if we avoid STL iterators, we can at least know that there is no undefined behavior and all bugs should be reproducible and unit tests do give a high degree of assurance that code is correct.
+Also, one can see that checking for ranges of integers can lead to somewhat clumsy-looking code, but that's the price of safety.